Broadleaf Arrowhead is an erect native perennial marsh plant with a naked stem growing 6 to 48 inches high.

 Individual flowers are on stalks up to 1 inch long and are usually separated into male and female flowers, sometimes on the same plant and sometimes on separate plants, although perfect flowers do occur.
 The one inch wide flowers have 3 white petals and 3 green sepals.
 The sepals are spreading to recurving and do not enclose the fruiting head.
-On stems with both flowers the male flowers will be above on the stem.
+On stems with both flowers the male flowers will be above the female flowers on the stem.
 Male flowers have 7 to 30 stamens with pale yellow filaments and darker yellow anthers.
 The female flowers have reproductive parts forming a green rounded mass of pistils in the center of the flower.
 Some species of Sagittaria have up to 1500 pistils.
-The petals of both are broad with rounded or slightly pointed tips.
+The petals of both sexes are broad with rounded or slightly pointed tips.
 Beneath each whorl of flowers are 2-3 linear green bracts that are united for 1/4th or more of their total length.

 Fruit: Flowers mature to flattened nutlets that are packed into a dense head.
 Each nutlet is winged on the margins and has a beak extending from and parallel to the widest portion of the seed.

 Habitat: Broadleaf Arrowhead is an emergent plant found in the shallow water or saturated soils of marshes, swamps and other wetlands.
 It grows from a submerged crown of rhizomatous tubers which will form colonies.
 Consistent cutting or grazing will result in very small plants.
 Full sun and rich wetland soil is required.
 Partial sun will diminish flower production.